code10/Exchange_Tool_v1.0.0/README.md

 Contributions are welcome!
 Please follow these steps to contribute:

-1. Sharing on your social media is accepted
+1. Sharing on your social media
 2. Create more code using our product
 3. Make good use out of it
+4. join our discord channel

 ## License